akakzia/onion_rings/README.md

 The environment is an hypercube in which the agent has to reach a specific hyperface to get a reward.

-1D environement
+1D environment
 :----------:
 ![1d](https://github.com/hroussille/RL-evaluation-environment/blob/master/visualizations/1d.png)

-2D environement with rewards on all dimensions | 2D environement with rewards on the first dimension :------:|:--------:
+2D environment with rewards on all dimensions | 2D environement with rewards on the first dimension :------:|:--------:
 ![2d 2 reward](https://github.com/hroussille/RL-evaluation-environment/blob/master/visualizations/2d_2reward.png) | ![2d 1 rewards](https://github.com/hroussille/RL-evaluation-environment/blob/master/visualizations/2d_1reward.png)

-The visualizations represents the high reward of the environement in green and low reward in red. environenment with 3D or more aren't visualizable but the works the same
+The visualizations represents the high reward of the environment in green and low reward in red.
+Environments with 3 dimensions or more aren't visualizable but the works the same way.

 ## Installation